-My rule of thumb, and this really didn’t vary, is that there is 2 hours of reading per credit hour.
-My torts class was 4 days a week (4 credits) so I had two hours of reading for each class.
+My rule of thumb and this really didn’t vary, is that there are 2 hours of reading per credit hour.
+My torts class was four days a week (4 credits), so I had two hours of reading for each class.
 That’s a roughly accurate metric.
-Some days is 90 mins.
-Some days is 150.
+Some days it was 90 minutes.
+Some days was 150 minutes.
 Civpro can definitely take longer.
 CrimLaw was usually shorter.

 When it comes to my personal level of studying, I know that I studied WAY less total hours than a few other kids, who literally looked like they were chained in the library and never left.
 I can tell you that looking like you’re working hard does not mean you’re actually working hard (somehow people don’t really process this.)

-I think my working less hours had to do with efficiency.
-I came into the library, put on my noise cancelling headphones- invest in Bose; the typing in exams alone is enough to drive a sane person mad- sat alone, did my work, and left.
+I think my working fewer hours had to do with efficiency.
+I came into the library, put on my noise-canceling headphones (invest in Bose; the typing in exams alone is enough to drive a sane person mad), sat alone, did my work, and left.
 I always said the reading room was for amateurs.
-If you want to literally get nothing done, go sit in a huge room with 45 people you know.
+If you want to get nothing done, go sit in a huge room with 45 people you know.
 Yeah, it’s fun, but I always preferred to kick back once my work was done.